 In 2017, I welcomed my 3rd child and in November, we moved to another city (Abuja) in Nigeria to be close to our extended family.

 Are you tired yet?
 Lol!
 That’s kind of how I felt by 2017.
 In addition to all of that, we had also taken many other trips and were in what felt like constant motion.
 I was exhausted by all the movement and ready to put down some roots and give my children the consistency that I could see that they craved.
 As God would have it, while looking for a home in Abuja, we came upon a location that was perfect for a Montessori school.
 As you may have guessed by now, when it comes to things or people that I am passionate about, I am a chance and opportunity taker.
 So with very little notice, I took the chance and decided to start the Montessori school I had always dreamed about for my children.
 We opened the doors to our children’s house on January 8th and have just completed our first month!
-(I actually wrote this post in February) We will be adding a young children’s community of the next couple of months.
+(I actually wrote this post in February) We will be adding a young children’s community in the next couple of months.

 What about Nduoma Montessori?
 I truly miss this space and will be back to sharing more consistently in the near future.
 Please bear with me as I put the school in place.
 I do have some exciting Essence of Montessori interviews ready to share with you and will be doing so weekly over the next few months, so definitely stay tuned!
 The first one is from Simone of the Montessori Notebook